aaungdev/aaungdev/README.md

 ## 👋 Hello There!
 Who am I?

-<p align="center">🌟 Welcome to my GitHub!
-I'm a front-end developer and Year Up student passionate about creating user-friendly web applications.
-Currently, I'm deepening my knowledge in JavaScript and Python. 🚀</p>
+<p align="center">🌟 I’m a software developer passionate about creating intuitive and user-friendly applications.
+I’m currently focusing on JavaScript and Python to enhance my coding skills and contribute effectively to projects.
+Let’s connect and collaborate on innovative solutions! 🌟</p>

 ## 🛠️ Tech Stack